-The story revolves around Harlan, a member of the Eternals tasked to make a change in time.
+The time travel book revolves around Harlan, a member of the Eternals tasked to make a change in time.
 He falls in love with a woman named Noÿs Lambent, who will disappear once his mission is complete.
 What follows is an intricate tale of many twists and turns as Harlan defies the Eternals and sets time back in motion.

-This story remains influential to this very day, with the ripple effects of changing time, paradoxes, and manipulation of history being the groundwork to build from for many other stories.
+This sci fistory remains influential to this very day, with the ripple effects of changing time, paradoxes, and manipulation of history being the groundwork to build from for many other stories.

 As the time loop rages on, readers see Kenji’s point of view, giving us everything in excruciating detail.
 We root for Kenji as he begins to unravel every little detail on the battlefield and use his do-overs to his advantage.

-The author wrote the story as a parallel to playing video games, with repeating the same motions over and over until reaching the goal.
+The author wrote the time traveling book as a parallel to playing video games, with repeating the same motions over and over until reaching the goal.
 You may have seen its major blockbuster film Edge of Tomorrow, directed by Doug Liman and starring Tom Cruise and Emily Blunt.
-It was the first time Hollywood has adapted a Japanese light novel in such a huge way, which only speaks to the enduring power of All You Need is Kill.

-How far will you go to keep your family safe?
-That’s what Time Agent Kin Stewart is about to discover in this heartfelt novel about his journey home.
+Here and Now and Then makes you think: How far will you go to keep your family safe?
+That’s what Time Agent Kin Stewart is about to discover in this heartfelt book about his journey home.

-What makes this story stand out is the sheer emotion on every page.
+What makes this time traveling book stand out is the sheer emotion on every page.
 You’ll feel for Kin’s struggle as he finds himself pulled between two worlds.

 With the intensity of Kin’s journey ramping up, you’ll find yourself hanging on every word.

 The day November 23rd, 1963, changed American history forever.
 President John F Kennedy was assassinated in Dallas, Texas, and the world was never the same.
-Stephen King poses the question, what if that day had never happened?
+Stephen King poses the question in 22-11-63, what if that day had never happened?